tericcabrel/snipcode/apps/backend/README.md

 * Prisma

 ## Prerequisites
-Make sure you have this tools installed before running the project
+Make sure you have these tools installed before running the project
 * Node.js 20+
 * NPM or Yarn
 * Docker